 | CareCredit Card | 0% - 29.99% | Variable – promotional periods with 0% APR followed by higher rates. | Designed specifically for healthcare expenses; easier to qualify than general credit cards. | Finances medical procedures and treatments, flexible payment options. | High interest rates after promotional period, limited to healthcare-related purchases. |

-The impact on your credit score also depends on factors like your existing credit mix and utilization ratio.
-If you have a limited credit history or high debt levels, taking out a medical loan may initially lower your score more significantly.
-Conversely, if you have a strong credit profile, the impact may be minimal.
-It’s important to compare offers from multiple lenders before applying, as some offer no hard credit check options that won't affect your score.
+How much your credit score changes also depends on things like how much credit you already have and how much debt you're using.
+If you don’t have a lot of credit history or if you owe a lot, getting a medical loan could lower your score more at first.
+On the other hand, if your credit is already good, it might not change much.
+It’s a good idea to look at offers from different lenders before applying, because some offer no hard credit check options that won't affect your score.

 Don't settle for the first offer you receive.
 Get quotes from several lenders to ensure you’re getting a competitive interest rate and terms, depending on lender approval.